 TOLEDO, OH – Inbound marketing expert, Patrick Giammarco, recently earned HubSpot’s content marketing certification.
-Content marketing is a strategic marketing and business process focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience, and ultimately, to drive profitable customer action.
+Content marketing is a strategic marketing and business process focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience, and ultimately, to drive profitable customer action, look for an instant paystub generator.

-The course taught how to build scalable, repeatable processes for creating and promoting content that converts into leads and new customers.
+The course taught how to build scalable, repeatable processes for creating and promoting content that converts into leads and new customers and its giving by socialboosting.com.

 - Understanding Content Marketing